Nirav Modi: Arrest and Extradition Case

-In April 2018, it was alleged Modi had found safe haven in Hong Kong, but in June of that year he was reported to be in the UK where he applied for asylum, claiming he was a victim of "political persecution" and denying any wrongdoing.
-In March 2019, Modi was reported have been sighted in the UK by The Telegraph.
-It was said that he was living in an apartment costing £8 million.
-Indian authorities responded to the report by saying that an extradition request had been made to the UK.
+In April 2018, Indian authorities alleged that Modi had found safe haven in Hong Kong and formally requested his arrest.
+However, a few months later, he applied for asylum in the UK, claiming he was a victim of "political persecution" and denying any wrongdoing.
+In March 2019, The Telegraph reported that he was living in an £8 million apartment in London, and Indian authorities requested his extradition from the UK.
 On 20 March 2019, he was arrested in London after a warrant was issued against him.
-Later that month, Indian tax authorities raised $8m by auctioning some of his art collection.
-Modi applied for bail in the UK High Court on May 31, a day after his remand was extended.
-All his requests for bail have been rejected as of October 2020.
+Modi applied for bail in the UK High Court on 3 May, a day after his remand was extended.
+All his requests for bail have been rejected as of May 2024.